 CMAQ funding was continued pursuant to Moving Ahead for Progress in the 21st Century (MAP-21), the federal transportation act that was signed into law on July 6, 2012.
 MAP-21 provisions took effect on October 1, 2012.
 Generally, projects eligible for CMAQ funding pursuant to SAFETEA-LU remain eligible for funding under current legislation.
 MAP-21 continues to emphasize cost-effective projects, and legislation prioritizes certain projects such as those that reduce particulate matter emissions in areas of nonattainment for this criteria pollutant.

 State Fiscal Year 2014-2018 Program Cycle

-Beginning with the projects awarded in 2010, local sponsors constructing projects requiring a Local Let Contract (LLC) must attend a one-day training session.
+Beginning with projects awarded in 2010, local sponsors constructing projects requiring a Local Let Contract (LLC) must attend a one-day training session.
 The training session instructs sponsors on the local letting process and results in certification to administer and deliver these projects.
-The updated Sponsor's Guide (September 2012) and the Certification form are available below.
-The fourth document provides clarification on frequently asked questions regarding the certification process.
+The updated Sponsor's Guide (August 2014) and the Certification form are available below.
+The third document provides clarification on frequently asked questions regarding the certification process.